Linerre/dwm-user/README.md

 Installation
 ------------
-Edit config.mk to match your local setup (dwm is installed into the `/usr/local` namespace by default).
+Edit `config.mk` to match your local setup (dwm is installed into the `/usr/local/bin` dir by default).

 Afterwards enter the following command to build and install dwm (if necessary as root):